Dyffryn Gardens: Dyffryn House

 The eastern and largest section of the gardens contains the arboretum that begins with the kennel bank, leading to the rockery.
 The central section, which divides the arboretum in the east from the Garden Rooms to the west, contains Dyffryn House and its lawns, beginning with the house to the north extending southwards to the Vine Walk, a series of arches each containing a different species of vine.
 The two main lawns include the croquet lawn, closest to Dyffryn House, which runs east to west parallel to the main building, and the Great Lawn.
 The Great Lawn runs north–south and at its centre a longitudinal canal, which has at its centre a large bronze fountain.
 The fountain is in Chinese style and has a bronze Chinese Dragon wrapped around it; thought to be from the 1950s.
 The Great Lawn ends with a fountain pool, for which there is currently a fundraising drive to repair.
 The two bronze statues, Fujin and Raijin, Japanese Shinto gods of wind and lightning, that used to be here are now housed in the glass houses.
 At the southern end of the lawns is the Vine Walk, and Lavender Garden, the latter containing a red brick folly.

-The final section of the gardens is the Garden Rooms, a series of terraced themed gardens.
+The final section of the gardens contains the Garden Rooms, a series of terraced themed gardens.
 The "rooms" contain an Italian Terrace, Australasian and Mediterranean Gardens, each containing plants from their respective regions.
 Other areas include a physic garden, rose garden, reflecting pool and Pompeian gardens.
 The Pompeiian gardens, entered via an archway dated 1909, were originally inspired by Reginald Cory's trips to Italy.

 Throughout the gardens are statues, many with a motif of people with animals.
 These include a life-size prone stone lion, a terracotta statue of a palm-bearing female, signed "E. Kuhse", (1881) of German origin and to the rear of the house outside the visitor centre is a large bronze of a mandarin riding a bull.

-Lordship and Manor of Worlton
+Use as a Filming Location

-The Manor of Worlton (or Worelton) has existed since 640 AD when it was passed to the Bishop of Llandaff, who in 1913 transferred the ownership of the lordship and manor (also known the Manor of Dyffryn St Nicholas) to the University of Wales.
-In June 2000 the university, on behalf of the bishop, sold the ancient manorial lordship at auction.
+The estate was used in 2009 as the primary filming location for the The Sarah Jane Adventures episode The Eternity Trap.